nancyalaswad90/30-days-of-udacity-computer-vision/README.md

   - I'm watching all the video lectures of  material Introduction to Programming to apply as mentor
   - working in my github

+Day 26:

+  - Still watching all the video lectures of  material Introduction to Programming to apply as mentor
+  - working in my github